pucaru/the-password/README.md

 </html>
 ```

-Clicking on the `password.js` hyperlink will direct you to:
+Clicking on the `password.js` link will direct you to:

 ```js
 function promptPassword( )